lab11/SensEye-2/readme.md

 The get request should complete immediately without an issue

-Open a serial connection at 115200 baud
+Open a serial connection at 115200 baud.
+An example of this is below (assuming it is `ttyUSB0`)

+	screen /tty/USB0 115200

+**Note**: Sometimes it is necessary to run this with `sudo` .
+Also if there is only a blank screen press `Enter` a few times and if that doesn't work, press `Ctrl-C` to kill the current program and reboot.

 Find device IP address, from U-Boot:

     run flashboot